 From a young age, when I was asked what I wanted to be when I grew up, my unwavering answer was “a lawyer.”
 It seems that I knew then what I have confirmed now: I thoroughly enjoy working closely with clients to craft creative solutions that help them achieve their unique goals.
 I truly believe that positive outcomes can be achieved through vision, hard work, and dedication.

-Ms. Frost focuses her practice in commercial litigation, assisting in the firm's representation of clients in a variety of matters.
+Ms. Frost focuses her practice in litigation, assisting in the firm's representation of clients in a variety of commercial and civil litigation matters.
 Her experience includes researching complex legal issues, assisting with the drafting of discovery requests and responses, motions, briefs and other legal documents, and attending depositions and pre-trial conferences.

 Ms. Frost has growing experience in the areas of redevelopment, land use, zoning, and real estate development.
 She assists in the firm's representation of property owners and developers engaged in mixed use, residential, industrial, commercial, office, retail and affordable housing development projects.
 Her work includes providing research support related to land use planning and approvals, permits, variances and representation before municipal, county and state planning and zoning boards and agencies.